fehlhabers/teashaped.dev/content/blog/soundvibes-vibe-coding/post.md

 ![SoundVibes - A Linux speech-to-text tool](./cover.png)

 I never intended to build a speech-to-text application.
 I had zero experience with Rust.
-Yet here I am, with [SoundVibes](https://soundvibes.teashaped.dev) - a working voice dictation tool for Linux that I built in a weekend in Rust.
+Yet here I am, with [SoundVibes](https://soundvibes.teashaped.dev) - a working voice dictation tool for Linux that I built in a weekend.
 This is the story of how I got there, and what it taught me about this new way of building software.

 ## The Frustration That Started It

 I've been experimenting with vibe coding for a while now, and one thing became clear: speaking your ideas is a lot faster than typing them.
 Developers think at speaking speed but type at a fraction of that.
 Voice dictation makes sense when you're trying to keep up with the flow of ideas.

 The problem is Linux speech-to-text tools are... complicated.
 I tried several options and kept hitting walls.
 They either didn't work at all, didn't support Wayland, had broken global hotkeys, or required the use of cloud services.

 I just wanted to press a key, speak, and have text appear where my cursor was.
 No cloud, no dependencies, no complex setup.